Schoolhouse.world: peer tutoring, for free.

 AP Precalculus

-We will be covering Lesson 1.5B: Even and Odd Polynomial Functions.
-You will learn how to determine if a function is even, odd, or neither.
-Watch the Algebros' video on Lesson 1.5B before this session and take notes on the packet provided.
+We will be covering Lesson 1.11B: Long Division and Slant Asymptotes.
+You will learn how to use synthetic division and long division to determine the slant asymptote of a rational function as well as its end behavior.
+Watch the Algebros' video on Lesson 1.11B before this session and take notes on the packet provided.
 (You can alternatively use your own paper to take notes).
 You are free to start on the practice problems before the session, but it is not required.
 You will work on the practice problems in the session with your fellow learners, anyways.

 AP Precalculus